Mexidis/exidis_solutions/README.md

-  # One Page Digital Solutions Site
+  # Exidis Solutions site

-  This is a code bundle for One Page Digital Solutions Site.
-The original project is available at https://www.figma.com/design/GhJiSyBuZDIfLtSzLl3ki0/One-Page-Digital-Solutions-Site.
+  Here is the code for the Exidis Solutions site.

   ## Running the code